 Lordswood Girls’ School and Lordswood Sixth Form Centre cater for a wide range of special educational needs, disabilities and medical needs.
 These include autism, dyslexia, ADHD, learning difficulties, physical difficulties such as diabetes and visual impairment, speech and language delay and other emotional difficulties.

-Working closely with parents and professionals, we will always seek to teach every student so they can achieve her/his best.
+Working closely with parents and professionals, we will always seek to teach every student so they can achieve theirs best.

-If a student is transferring from a different setting, the school will be informed and a process put in place to ensure successful transition which may include visits to previous school, conversations with the SENCO or the student visiting Lordswood Girls’ School and Lordswood Sixth Form Centre on one or more occasions prior to transfer.
+If a student is transferring from a different setting, the school will be informed and a process put in place to ensure successful transition, which may include visits to previous school, conversations with the SENCO or the student visiting Lordswood Girls’ School and Lordswood Sixth Form Centre on one or more occasion prior to transfer.

-Within school, the progress of every student is carefully tracked and any concerns because of these assessments or professional observations will be raised with the parent by the Achievement Co-ordinator or the Intervention and Inclusion Co-ordinator.
-Similarly a parent with concerns about their child should initially speak to the Intervention and Inclusion Co-ordinator who will stay in contact with the parent whilst looking into those concerns.
-The Intervention and Inclusion Co-ordinator will discuss, decide and record an action plan which will then be reviewed as regularly as required.
+Within school, the progress of every student is carefully tracked and any concerns because of these assessments or professional observations will be raised with the parent by the Achievement Co-ordinator or the Director of Intervention and Inclusion.
+Similarly a parent with concerns about their child should initially speak to the Director of Intervention and Inclusion who will stay in contact with the parent whilst looking into those concerns.
+The Director of Intervention and Inclusion will discuss, decide and record an action plan which will then be reviewed as regularly as required.

 The subject staff closely monitor the progress, achievements and overall well-being of every student in their group.
-In addition to this the Intervention and Inclusion Co-ordinator will liaise with the Achievement Co-ordinator to monitor the progress of students with Special Educational Needs and Disabilities.
+In addition to this the Director of Intervention and Inclusion will liaise with the Achievement Co-ordinators to monitor the progress of students with Special Educational Needs and Disabilities.

 Any interventions which are carried out to support a student are carefully tracked and monitored to ensure that they are having the required positive impact.
-Regular reports are provided to governors who monitor the students’ work to ensure the progress of students and the SEND governor regularly comes into school to meet with the Academy Director of Intervention and Inclusion and the Intervention and Inclusion Co-ordinator.
+Regular reports are provided to governors who monitor the students’ work to ensure the progress of students and the SEND governor regularly comes into school to meet with the Director of Intervention and Inclusion.

 All students at Lordswood Girls’ School and Lordswood Sixth Form Centre are set ambitious yet achievable targets in all areas of their learning.
-Throughout the year there are interim reports and Parents’ Evenings and there are reviews each term; however, the Intervention and Inclusion Co-ordinator is happy to talk to any parent about their child and additional meetings can be arranged at mutual convenience.
+Throughout the year there are interim reports and Parents’ Evenings; however, the Director of Intervention and Inclusion is always happy to talk to any parent about their child and additional meetings can be arranged at mutual convenience.

 As a school we believe in quality first teaching; we seek to deliver a broad, balanced, engaging and fully inclusive curriculum so that all students are given the opportunity to reach their potential and see themselves as learners.
 Appropriate interventions are put into place for any student, with or without special educational needs, who are not making expected progress.

 We support students with special educational needs and disabilities by providing differentiated learning materials and the use of appropriate equipment as recommended by outside agencies to meet their individual needs.
-Students are taught with Teaching Assistant support in whole class situations, small groups or one to one work where this is considered appropriate.
+Students can sometimes be taught with Teaching Assistant support in whole class situations, small groups or one to one work where this is considered appropriate.

 Specialist equipment and resources are used when requested by specialists and training undertaken by staff: for example, we provide enlarged materials and coloured paper and overlays for any student who needs them.